emqx/emqx-docs/en_US/faq/faq.md

 Theoretically, there is no limit.
 However, to improve the performance of message subscription and publishing, it is advisable to avoid having too many ACL rules.
 It is recommended that a single client have no more than 10 ACLs.
 Using wildcard rules can help reduce the number of ACL entries.

-## What's a Hook and when is a Hook useful?
+## What's a Hook and When is a Hook Useful?

 **Tags:** [*WebHook*](tags.md#webhook)